 It depends whether it is part of a pet sitting booking or whether its part of an ongoing weekly program of walks.
 If part of a pet sitting stay, it might be around $20 as an added extra on top of the cost of Pet Sitting.

-Where can I find a dog walker?
+Where can I find a Dog Walker?

-How Far should I walk my Dog?
+How Far should my Dog be walked?

 It depends.
 The average dog benefits from at least 30 minutes of exercise daily.
 Walking speeds can vary greatly depending on many factors such as terrain, your dog’s breed, age, size, and health conditions